 U.S. Relations With Mozambique

-Mozambique's independence from Portugal in 1975 was followed by years of a civil conflict that concluded in 1992.
-U.S. aid to Mozambique in the post-conflict period supported the peace and reconciliation process and today is closely aligned with current Mozambican government development priorities.
-The country has had one ruling political party since 1975.
-The opposition party never fully integrated into Mozambican politics or disarmed, and historical grievances have resurfaced in periodic flare-ups of violence since the 1992 accords.
-The United States participated in the recent peace process as a member of the International Contact Group and is prepared to assist with implementation of the peace agreement.
-The United States and Mozambique share a commitment to economic development, improved living standards, and good governance for all Mozambicans.
+Following Mozambique's independence from Portugal in 1975, Mozambique experienced years of civil conflict that concluded with a peace agreement in 1992.
+U.S. aid to Mozambique in the post-conflict period supported the peace and reconciliation process and today is closely aligned with current Mozambican government's development priorities.
+The U.S. and Mozambique share a commitment to economic development, improved living standards, and good governance for all Mozambicans.

 U.S. Assistance to Mozambique

-At the end of the civil war in 1992, Mozambique ranked among the least developed countries in the world and continues to be so today.
-The United States is the largest bilateral donor to the country, providing over $400 million in assistance annually, and plays a leading role in donor efforts to assist Mozambique.
-The United States seeks to strengthen democracy, transparency, and inclusive governance in Mozambique that expands opportunity for those most at risk.
-Healthcare, education, poverty reduction and job creation remain high priorities, as does food security.
-Our assistance includes programs such as the President’s Emergency Plan for AIDS Relief, the Basic Education Program and the President’s Malaria Initiative.
+Since the end of the civil war in 1992 through today, Mozambique ranks among the least developed countries in the world.
+The U.S., as the largest bilateral donor to Mozambique, provides over $445 million in assistance annually, and plays a leading role in donor efforts to assist Mozambique.
+The U.S. seeks to strengthen democracy, transparency, and inclusive governance in Mozambique.
+Healthcare, education, poverty reduction, and job creation remain high priorities, as does food security.
+U.S. assistance includes programs such as the Emergency Plan for AIDS Relief, the Basic Education Program, and the Malaria Initiative.

 Bilateral Economic Relations